Alipsa/uso/docs/uso_user_manual.md

 }
 ```

 This downloads dependencies and makes them available via a named classpath.
+See the [dependencies example](../examples/dependencies) for details.

 ### Using BOMs